-Jacob Howland is a Senior Fellow at the Tikvah Fund, prior to which he was the McFarlin Professor of Philosophy (emeritus) at the University of Tulsa.
+Jacob Howland is Chief Academic Officer and Director of the Intellectual Foundations Program at UATX, prior to which he was the McFarlin Professor of Philosophy (emeritus) at the University of Tulsa.
 His research focuses on ancient Greek philosophy, history, epic, and tragedy; the Hebrew Bible and the Talmud; Kierkegaard; and literary and philosophical responses to the Holocaust and Soviet totalitarianism.

 His most recent book is Glaucon’s Fate: History, Myth, and Character in Plato’s Republic.
 His other books include Plato and the Talmud and Kierkegaard and Socrates: A Study in Philosophy and Faith.

 He earned a B.A. from Swarthmore College and a Ph.D. from Penn State.